Last Updated on 16 January 2026 by Cycloscope

 And here we are at the embassy, in full combat gear.
 In front of the gate are three other cyclists, a British couple, and another English lady, a lonely hitchhiker at the age of 60, a cool woman.

-We all made the application on the same day, almost two weeks ago, and no news, for no one.
+We all submitted the application on the same day, almost two weeks ago, and there has been no news for anyone since.
 Something must have gone wrong that day.

-After more than an hour of waiting, we entered the embassy, and the console told us that he hadn’t gotten any news from Tashkent, that his job is to check every 3 hours on the computer, and that he can’t do anything else, and blablabla.
+After more than an hour of waiting, we entered the embassy, and the console told us that he hadn’t received any news from Tashkent, that his job is to check the computer every 3 hours, that he can’t do anything else, and so on.

-Sure enough, when we made the application he was drunk, so it’s likely that he had just completely forgotten to send the papers to Tashkent.
+Sure enough, when we submitted the application, he was drunk, so it’s likely he had completely forgotten to send the papers to Tashkent.

 Then, he says absurd things like “Maybe you should apply from Bishkek because it is closer to Tashkent and so easier to get a visa” (wtf?!)
 I was not aware that fax was traveling by pigeons in Central Asia.

 In the end, we agree to call him back in the afternoon to see if he can fix the mess that he created, even if we all know this is just a way to get rid of us.
-Our hopes to get to Uzbekistan are getting very ephemeral.
+Our hopes of getting to Uzbekistan are becoming increasingly ephemeral.

 Follow us, if you dare!